 Which providers and hospitals are impacted by these rules?

 The CMS rule applies to Medicare- and Medicaid-participating short-term acute care hospitals, long-term care hospitals, rehabilitation hospitals, psychiatric hospitals, children’s hospitals, cancer hospitals, and critical access hospitals (CAHs).

 The ONC rule applies more generally to healthcare providers that are participating in CMS funded health IT programs, such as Promoting Interoperability, as well as to a broader definition of providers listed in the Public Health Service Act.

-What are hospitals required to do under these proposed rules?
+What are providers and hospitals required to do under these rules?

 - The most significant change has modified the Conditions of Participation for hospitals, CAHs, and Psychiatric Hospitals to require them to send electronic patient event notifications upon a patient’s registration or admission to an ED or inpatient facility or upon discharge or transition to another provider or care setting.
 The notification would include the patient’s name, treating physician’s name and sending institution name, to the extent not prohibited by other applicable law.
-This needs to be implemented within 12 months of the rule finalization.
+This needs to be implemented by May of 2021.

 - To promote better Provider Directory information, CMS will require that all providers update their electronic digital contact information (i.e. Direct Address) in the National Plan and Provider Enumeration System (NPPES).

 - Providers will be required to communicate any changed information to the NPPES within 30 days of the change.